-Mixed Berry Fruit Cobbler with Pecan Topping will be your new favorite and easy Thanksgiving dessert.
+Mixed Berry Fruit Cobbler with Pecan Topping will be your new favorite and easy dessert.
 Taking help from frozen fruit that is topped with a delicious sweet, biscuit topping with nutty pecans, that is baked to bubbly perfection.

 The fruit in this Mixed Berry Fruit Cobbler with Pecan Topping is mixed with orange zest and creates a delicious sauce while it bakes that is thickened by the cornstarch.

 I used a 9 1/2 -inch (24 cm) 1.25 quart (2.5 pint) round baking dish for this recipe.
 A 8 x 8-inch (20.3 cm) or 7 x 6-inch (18 x 15 cm) rectangle baking dish would also work.

-1 large egg beaten
+1 large egg, beaten

-2/3 cup whole milk
+2/3 cup (160 ml) whole milk